Research

 Ph.D.
 Research

-My doctoral research was conducted under the mentorship of Dr. Benoit D’Autreaux at the Institute for Integrative Biology of the Cell (I2BC), with my doctorate in Biochemistry and Structural Biology awarded by the University Paris-Saclay.
+My doctoral research was performed under the mentorship of Dr. Benoit D’Autreaux at the Institute for Integrative Biology of the Cell (I2BC), with my doctorate in Biochemistry and Structural Biology awarded by the University Paris-Saclay.